 Just as our bodies have many parts and each part has a special function, so it is with Christ’s body.
 We are many parts of one body, and we all belong to each other.
 In his grace, God has given us different gifts for doing certain things well.
 So if God has given you the ability to prophesy, speak out with as much faith as God has given you.
 Romans 12:4-6

 Whether it was a dancer, a nurse or an artist, we all had something in mind for our future.

 For me, that dream was to be a teacher.

 I was very organized, had a love for learning and an even greater love to share what I had learned with others.

 As a little girl, I would gather my friends and cousins around and play “school”, teaching them everything I knew.
 Although it was all in fun, there was a sense of accomplishment and fulfillment inside me after we were finished…. a sense of purpose.

 God has given each of us talents, gifts and abilities that aid us in achieving His plan for our lives.

 Many of these gifts are recognizable at an early age.
 They become clues in our discovery of what God has created us to do.

-This is something that I really struggled with, especially after having children.
+I really struggled with this after having children.